 Let’s see: We’ve got the matte black finish, a black pickguard, a pitch black ebony fretboard with no more than a 12th fret inlay and black hardware.
 E-II even darkened the classy pearl binding and it’s more charcoal rather than your usual pearl white.

 The headstock continues the great combination of classic and modern design elements, they really nailed it with this one.
 It’s very sleek, but still has a little bit of Fender DNA in it.

 The moment you pick this guitar up, the weight will definitely strike you.
 This is one heavy guitar!
 I noticed the same when trying both Stephen Carpenter signature models and I think it’s what initially turned me off of the guitar.

 I simply prefer light-weight guitars, but this E-II is a tank.
 On the other hand, it makes it feel indestructible.
 This is probably the most solid feeling guitar I ever held in my hands.
-The phrase “solid as a rock” becomes a whole new meaning when holding this guitar.
+The phrase “solid as a rock” becomes a whole new meaning when holding the T-B7.